-The disadvantage of using paper is that it takes more time to tally up numbers or do analysis on trends, especially if you’re comparing numbers over months or years.
+The disadvantage of using paper is that it takes more time to tally up numbers or do analysis on trends, especially if you’re comparing numbers over months or years for a budget.

-I love how with spreadsheets you can easily sum up numbers and see differences between your goals and actual numbers.
+I love how with spreadsheets you can easily sum up numbers and see differences between your goals and actual numbers in a budget.
 You can also quickly create charts and graphs.

-If you prefer using apps and feel comfortable sharing your banking information on a secure app, you might be better off with an app.
+If you prefer using apps and feel comfortable sharing your banking information on a secure app, you might be better off with a budget app.

 The advantage of using an app is that it has preset analytics.
 Once you enter in your information, it’ll automatically show you your trends and charts and highlight where you can save money.

-However, if there are ever any issues with the app:
+However, if there are ever any issues with the budgeting app: